LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 ************************************

 .. important:: * All CI checks must pass before a pull request can be merged.
-               * The status (run and pass/fail) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.
+               * The status (running and pass/fail) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.

 The CI tools used by the RAJA project are: